openforis/sepal-doc/docs/source/cli/index.rst

         nohup gdalinfo example.tif

-    All the console outputs will be redirected to a :code:`nohup.out` in your home directory, but the execution will be running in the background.
-Thus, you will be able to safely close the terminal or even the browser window without killing your process (for more information about :code:`nohup`, see `here <https://en.wikipedia.org/wiki/Nohup>`__.
+    All console outputs will be redirected to a :code:`nohup.out` in your home directory, but the execution will be running in the background.
+Thus, you will be able to safely close the terminal or even the browser window without killing your process (for more information about :code:`nohup`, see `this article <https://en.wikipedia.org/wiki/Nohup>`__.

 Coding tools
 ------------

-In the **App** section, you'll find three coding tools at the top of the list:
+In the **Apps** section, there are three coding tools at the top of the list:

 -   JupyterLab
 -   JupyterNotebook
 -   RStudio

 .. thumbnail:: ../_images/cli/index/code_editor.png
-    :title: The three code editor in the SEPAL environment
+    :title: The three code editors in the SEPAL environment

 They will allow the user to code wokflows in any of the available languages using the coresponding environment in SEPAL.
 These environments are fully customizable (select the :code:`Python` or :code:`R` section to know more).

 .. thumbnail:: ../_images/cli/index/jupyter_example.png
-    :title: Example of rasterio code running in SEPAL JupyterLab (code extracted from rasterio documentation: https://rasterio.readthedocs.io/en/latest/topics/plotting.html)
+    :title: Example of **rasterio** code running in SEPAL JupyterLab (code extracted from **rasterio** documentation: https://rasterio.readthedocs.io/en/latest/topics/plotting.html)

 .. toctree::
     :hidden: